fhsjaagshs/mystic/readme.markdown

 -

 - Returning rows for a `DELETE` query is super expensive (in `psql`, `DELETE` queries take **10x** longer to execute with the `RETURNING` clause)
+- Returning JSON from the DB is only supported by Postgres.

 Constraints:
 -